 Spot the electric box street art and colourful buildings

 This is a great project which involves every electrical box in the city being painted with some kind of cartoon or famous person.
-There are literally hundreds so make sure to look out for them as you walk around the city.
+There are literally hundreds so make sure to look out for them as you walk around Tirana.
 I spent my whole day trying to spot as many as I could.

 There are also lots of colourful buildings in Tirana.
-This was started by the mayor who was also an artist in an attempt to jazz up the old soviet buildings.
+This was started by the mayor, who was also an artist, in an attempt to jazz up the old soviet buildings.
 Walking along the banks of the river you'll be sure to spot a few!

-marvel at Skanderbeg Square
+Marvel at Skanderbeg Square

 This is the central plaza of Tirana and you'll no doubt pass through here at some point during your stay.
 It is home to the National Historical Museum, the Opera, the Et'hem Bey Mosque and the Skanderbeg monument dedicated to the Albanian nobleman who resisted the Ottomans.

-There are plenty of great cafes and restaurants in Tirana so you want have trouble finding a place to eat.
+There are plenty of great cafes and restaurants in Tirana so you won’t have trouble finding a place to eat.
 The Blloku area is the best place to wander and find a nice place to eat or have a drink at a hip bar.

 For something special you can't miss Mullixhiu.
 This traditional Albanian restaurant offers amazing food in a gorgeous, cosy restaurant in the park.
 Everything is freshly prepared from local, organic produce and tastes delicious!
 They even bake their own bread onsite.
 I thoroughly recommend the degustation menu which involves 8 courses for just €15!
 We even got some bonus courses as the chef was trying out some new recipes.
 It was a really fun, delicious and great value meal.

-If you're heading up Mt Dajti Ballkoni Dajtit Restaurant is worth a visit just for its amazing views!
+If you're heading up Mt Dajti, Ballkoni Dajtit Restaurant is worth a visit just for its amazing views!
 It also serves good, traditional Albanian food.
 Try the baked meat and cheese dishes which are like a casserole, warm and filling.

 For a sweet treat head to Cioccolat Italiani Cafe which makes amazing chocolate products.
 All kinds speciality coffees, gelato, waffles and crepes all with rich, Italian chocolate.
 It's a chocolate lovers (me!) paradise.